-But, after the War, the appeal for Armenian relief, rescue, and justice took on a new focus as the hope for an independent Armenia emerged in the wake of the Paris Peace Conference and President Wilson’s commitment in his 14 points to the self-determination of small nations.
+But after the War, the appeal for Armenian relief, rescue, and justice took on a new focus as the hope for an independent Armenia emerged in the wake of the Paris Peace Conference and President Wilson’s commitment in his Fourteen Points to the self-determination of small nations.
 The European Powers had awarded Armenia a significant piece of historic Armenian territory in eastern and northeastern Turkey.

-By 1919, the possibility that the United States might make a fledgling Armenian republic its mandate became part of President Wilson’s agenda, but, an independent state without aid and protection from a major power would most likely fail.
-In the end, President Wilson’s appeal for an American mandate for Armenia failed, largely due to the Republican party’s emergent isolationist stance following the War and its general disdain for Wilson’s new American internationalism with its interventionist proclivities.
+By 1919, the possibility that the United States might make a fledgling Armenian republic its mandate became part of President Wilson’s agenda, but an independent state without aid and protection from a major power would most likely fail.
+In the end, President Wilson’s appeal for an American mandate for Armenia failed, largely due to the Republican Party’s emergent isolationist stance following the war and its general disdain for Wilson’s new American internationalism with its interventionist proclivities.
 And by the early 1920s, the new Turkish republic under the leadership of Mustafa Kemal was committed to a denialist policy on the eradication of the Armenians and a refusal to entertain any reparations for them, and thus brokered its position aggressively with its client states.

 In this historical moment – the dovetailing of the pursuit of postwar justice for the Armenians and the urgent need for relief for the orphans and refugee survivors in Turkey, Syria, the Levant, and Transcaucasia – a visual culture of relief posters and photographs emerged in American popular culture.
 These images – that in various ways were new, as NER was new – allow us to see some of the ideological and cultural dimensions of a vanguard humanitarian movement configured to aid destitute survivors thousands of miles away.
 These images were the TV and computer screens of the era, and they brought into popular culture images of human suffering in a modern context.

-But, in the 1918–1920 period, in this complex matrix of political events, images of “the starving Armenians,” (the epithet that had been coined by Clara Barton in 1896 when she took the first Red Cross mission out of the United States to the Turkish interior on a relief mission for the Armenian survivors of the Abdulhammit massacres of the mid 1890s) populated American culture.
+But in the 1918–20 period, in this complex matrix of political events, images of “the starving Armenians” (the epithet that had been coined by Clara Barton in 1896 when she took the first Red Cross mission out of the United States to the Turkish interior on a relief mission for the Armenian survivors of the Abdulhammit massacres of the mid-1890s) populated American culture.
 They were taken by Near East Relief workers and professional photographers, or illustrated by artists hired by NER with its Progressive-era professionalism.

-So defined was NER by an ideal of Christian philanthropy and its American sense of moral mission, President Calvin Coolidge wrote in his introduction to James L. Barton’s history of the organization, Story of Near East Relief: “No private enterprise ever undertaken by Americans and in the name of America has accomplished more to arouse in the minds and hearts of all the peoples of the countries in which this organization has carried on its operations, a sincere regard and even affection for America.”
+So defined was NER by an ideal of Christian philanthropy and its American sense of moral mission that President Calvin Coolidge wrote in his introduction to James L. Barton’s history of the organization, Story of Near East Relief: “No private enterprise ever undertaken by Americans and in the name of America has accomplished more to arouse in the minds and hearts of all the peoples of the countries in which this organization has carried on its operations, a sincere regard and even affection for America.”
 President Coolidge saw in NER a vanguard Christian movement that brought “new methods in child welfare, in public health and in practical education,” and “a new sense of the value of the child, a new conception of religion in action and a new hope for a better social order.”